 When you are invited to a dinner party

 - Although it is not considered rude to come empty handed (especially with close friends), it is always nice for your hosts to bring a little gift.
-Most common gifts include a bottle of wine (of course), flowers, or a box of chocolates.
+Most people sending the perfect holiday gift think of a bottle of wine (of course), flowers, or a box of chocolates.

 - Again, although it is not compulsory, when invited to a dinner party, you can offer the host to bring something (usually dessert).